 - Fax: 414-276-3346

-Regular and late-breaking abstracts are embargoed until 8 a.m.
+Regular and late-breaking abstracts were embargoed until 8 a.m.
 ET, November 7.
 For more information on this, please download the SITC 2017 Media Policy.

 On-site Policies and Regulations

-- Photography/videography is allowed with an approved press registration in the exhibit hall and general conference space outside of the session rooms.
+- Photography/videography was allowed with an approved press registration in the exhibit hall and general conference space outside of the session rooms.

-- Photography/videography of meeting proceedings (slides or presenters) in the educational session rooms is only allowed with prior written permission granted by SITC.
+- Photography/videography of meeting proceedings (slides or presenters) in the educational session rooms was only allowed with prior written permission granted by SITC.

-- Members of the press may utilize personal audio recording devices in the session rooms strictly for note taking purposes.
+- Members of the press were able to utilize personal audio recording devices in the session rooms strictly for note taking purposes.
 Release of the recordings in part or in whole is prohibited.

-- If there is a particular presentation of interest and you wish to obtain the slide(s), you may speak with individual presenters and request that they share the slide(s) of interest directly with you.
+- If there was a particular presentation of interest and you wish to obtain the slide(s), you could speak with individual presenters and request that they share the slide(s) of interest directly with you.
 Please note that slides will be available online three to four weeks post meeting.

-- Photography/videography in the poster hall and of specific posters is only allowed if permission is granted by the poster presenter(s).
+- Photography/videography in the poster hall and of specific posters was only allowed if permission is granted by the poster presenter(s).

 - Press wishing to obtain interviews and official statements on behalf of the society must work with the appropriate SITC staff member for scheduling with the appropriate official representatives.